eser/immunity/packages/01_immunity/README.md

 ### splitArray(source, number)

-splits an array content from specified index.
+splits an array or a generator content from specified index.

 ```js
 import splitArray from 'immunity/lib/splitArray';